Monday - Friday

 I am coming internationally.
 Does this change anything?

-A: International clients, except those from Ontario and Quebec, Canada, are required to stay an additional 7 days post-operatively before being cleared for international airtravel if having the "triple" procedure.
-Additional hotel days are arranged through the hospital at a discounted rate.
+A: International clients, except those from Ontario and Quebec, Canada, are required to stay an additional 7 days post-operatively before being cleared for international airtravel if having the "triple" or "double" procedure.
+International clients having the minimally-invasive procedure are required to stay an additional 4 days.
+Clients from Alaska and Hawii are considered "international" in this case due to the distance of airtravel.
+Additional hotel days may be arranged through the hospital at a discounted rate.

 I need more days in the hotel or more total rooms.
 How is this arranged?

-A: The package comes with a two night hotel stay, the night before and the night of the procedure.
-The hospital can arrange additional nights/ rooms at the hospital's pre-arranged discounted rates.
+A: The package comes with a two night hotel stay: the night before and the night of the procedure.
+The hospital can arrange additional nights/ rooms at the hospital's pre-arranged discounted rates of approximately $160 per night at present.

 Is there pre-operative testing required?
 I have heard that some surgeons require a CT scan before the Adam's Apple shave to prevent damage to the vocal cords.